lorisleiva/blog-2019-vuepress/articles/20200315 Visualise your users as Minecraft villagers/index.md

 The `log_bin` option should point to your MySQL log folder.
 In my case, this folder did not already exist so I had to `mkdir /usr/local/var/log/mysql`.

-Next restart your MySQL server.
+Next, restart your MySQL server.
 In my case, `brew services restart mysql`.

 And that's it!
 Now if everything went well you should see this when running `mysql -uroot -e 'show variables like "%log_bin%";'`.